Project

 Jim KC9HI

-Updated by Jim Unroe 10 months ago
+Updated by Jim Unroe over 1 year ago

 The problem was that CHIRP is padding the channel names with 0xFF out to the full length (like it is done most other radios).
 What the OEM software and the radio expects is 0x20 (the space character) padding of the channel names.